zhiqwang/yolort/README.md

 > object detection should not be more difficult than classification, and should not require complex libraries for training and inference.

 `yolort` is very simple to implement and experiment with.
-You like the implementation of torchvision's faster-rcnn, retinanet or detr?
-You like yolov5?
-You love `yolort`!
+Do you like the implementation of torchvision's faster-rcnn, retinanet or detr?
+Do you like yolov5?
+You'll love `yolort`!

 <a href="notebooks/assets/zidane.jpg"><img src="notebooks/assets/zidane.jpg" alt="YOLO inference demo" width="500"/></a>